-While the rest of us humans are dripping sweat and standing in front of window A/C units to stave off the summer heat, cats seem to have a cool head about it all.
+While the rest of us humans are dripping sweat and standing in front of window air conditioner units to stave off the summer heat, cats seem to have cool heads about it all.

 1. They Sleep More

 Cats, unlike their canine counterparts, know that exerting extra energy in the heat will only wear them down.
-They opt to sleep during the warmer parts of the day and reserve any activity for the cooler parts of the day, like early in the morning or in the evening.
+They opt to sleep during the warmer parts of the day and reserve any activity for the cooler hours, like early in the morning or in the evening.

 2. They Rest On Cool Surfaces

-Ever notice how your cat seems to take a liking to your bath tub or the tile floor underneath your kitchen table during the summer?
+Do you ever notice how your cat seems to take a liking to your bath tub or the tile floor underneath your kitchen table during the summer?

 3. They Groom Themselves More

-When cats groom themselves in hot weather, their saliva evaporates off of their coat, cooling them down just like our sweat does once it evaporates off our bodies.
+When cats groom themselves in hot weather, their saliva evaporates off of their coats, cooling them down just like our sweat does once it evaporates off our bodies!

-Cats’ coats are amazing and act as thermal regulators, keeping them warm in the winter and cool in the summer.
+Cats’ coats are amazing–almost magical–and act as thermal regulators, keeping them warm in the winter and cool in the summer.
 You can help your cat groom by brushing out any excessive undercoat, but don’t give them a shave.

 5. They Drink More Water

 If it doesn’t seem like your cat is drinking enough water during the hot months, be sure to have multiple bowls of water out.
-Feel free to put an ice cube in the water as well if you feel that will make hydrating more attractive to your cat.
+Feel free to put an ice cube in the water, as well, if you feel that will make hydrating more attractive to your cat.